CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 All callback methods need to have `request` as the first positional argument (after `self`).

-Three types of call methods are available in KorpCallbackPluginCaller:
+Three types of call methods are available in CallbackPluginCaller:

 - `raise_event_for_request` (and instance method `raise_event`): Call
   the callback methods and discard their possible return values (for